 "It was very special to score goals for Real Madrid, especially in front of the home crowd at the Bernabeu."

 Horst Heldt, now Schalke general manager tried in vain to bring him to Stuttgart, but AC Milan won the race for his signature and Huntelaar swapped one European giant for another.

 Things worked out little better at San Siro.
 Second fiddle to star names like Zlatan Ibrahimovic and Robinho, under the vision of the club's directors, meant he had no choice but to change clubs for the third time in 18 months when the summer of 2010 came.

 Schalke proved to be the home he had long looked for.
 Sure, he has struggled with injuries across the course of his three-and-a-half years in Gelsenkirchen but remains a key member of the team.
-When he plays, Schalke plays well.
-When he is missing the club misses a focal point.
+When he plays, Schalke play well; when he is missing they miss a focal point.

 In 2011-12, his only season in the Bundesliga where he remained completely injury free, he showed his full potential by scoring 48 goals in as many games.
 His confidence had never been higher.

 Schalke's entire game is built around him.
-The team knows in Huntelaar it has one of Europe's deadliest strikers and on Tuesday he has the chance to show Madrid the quality the club might have enjoyed had it invested the same confidence in him.
+They know in Huntelaar they have one of Europe's deadliest strikers and on Tuesday he has the chance to show Madrid the quality they might have enjoyed had they invested the same confidence in him.